 Gallery, New York City

-Published in the Art Acquisitor, New York Currently represented by Matrix Gallery of Albuquerque.
+Published in the Art Acquisitor, New York Was represented by and created work at the New Grounds Workshop of Albuquerque.
+Currently, dividing my working time between Albuquerque and Venice, Italy...

 Author, Digital Art Workflow published by Xlibris.com